ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1868343``: This applies errata 1868343 workaround to Neoverse-N1
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.

+-  ``ERRATA_N1_1946160``: This applies errata 1946160 workaround to Neoverse-N1
+   CPU.
+This needs to be enabled for revisions r3p0, r3p1, r4p0, and r4p1, for revisions r0p0, r1p0, and r2p0 there is no workaround.

 DSU Errata Workarounds
 ----------------------